aslak01/ocamlinvoice/tauri-gui/README.md

 ## Configuration

-The app automatically detects and connects to the OCaml invoice generator in the parent directory.
-It reads and writes configuration files in the `../config/` directory.
+The app includes a bundled OCaml invoice generator backend in the `ocaml-backend/` directory.
+It reads and writes configuration files in the `ocaml-backend/config/` directory.

 ## Recommended IDE Setup